Dunescape is a contemporary self-catering property adjacent to the

 area and is carpeted with coconut matting.
 There is a door from this

-area leading to the garage on the ground floor which is 75cm wide and
+area leading to the utility/games room on the ground floor which is 75cm wide and

 has a 16 cm high step.

-Access to the living accommodation involves climbing 14 stairs.
+Access to the main living accommodation involves climbing 14 stairs.
 Stairs

 are wooden, sturdy, 19cm high each stair, and the stairwell has one